MSRConnections/Azure-training-course/Day 1/5. Using Microsoft Azure Cloud Service/HOL.md

     _Configuration_

-    >if you don't know how to create a storage account and get the storage account name and key, please follow the  hands on lab in 4.
+    ###If you don't know how to create a storage account and get the storage account name and key, please follow the  hands on lab in 4.
 HOL Manage Microsoft Azure Storage.

     ![Storage Account](images/get-storage-account-key.png)